 It would be great if it went to the National for a week or two and yes, I’d like to be included.
 I made some lovely friends with different young people who I may never have otherwise met.

 What was it like performing at the Southwark Playhouse?

 We performed in the tiny theatre at the Southwark Playhouse which was really intimate, I liked it a lot.
 It felt like the audience were up close and sharing a lot of the feelings of the play.
 It was not an easy subject to perform as it is serious stuff but there was so much humour from the audience because some of the research is actually very funny that we performed.

 Have there been any celebrity guests in the audience of any of your theatre performances?

 It’s been lovely to meet lots of people who have seen me perform.
 I remember Ella Henderson and her family watched me twice in Matilda and spent time chatting to me after the show.
 Hanging out with Tim Minchin at the cast parties was awesome, he’s so quirky.
 I’ve met Alex Lawther, Tanya Burr and Michelle Collins.
 In Dubai, the Royal Saudi Princesses took up almost the front row in Mary Poppins.
 Of course, having Sir Cameron Mackintosh watching press night was nerve-racking!
-And filming the trailer for Mary Poppins in Zurich was great too with Swiss News.
-I’ve been very lucky to be supported by the Realising Dreams Foundation (they are a small charity based in Scotland) who have helped me to attend Arts Educational School in London where there are so many talented pupils, and when I found out Zizi Strallen, who played Mary Poppins, used to be a student, I wanted to go there too.
+Filming the trailer for Mary Poppins in Zurich was great too with Swiss News.
+I’ve been very lucky to be supported by the Realising Dreams Foundation (they are a small charity based in Scotland) who have helped me to attend Arts Educational Schools in London where there are so many talented pupils, and when I found out Zizi Strallen, who played Mary Poppins, used to be a student, I wanted to go there too.